HabitatMap/AirCasting/README.md

 You can contact the authors by email at [info@habitatmap.org](mailto:info@habitatmap.org).

+###Thanks
+AirCasting uses The YourKit Java Profiler for Performance Tuning

+YourKit is kindly supporting open source projects with its full-featured Java Profiler.
+YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+Take a look at YourKit's leading software products: [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp) and [YourKit .NET Profiler](http://www.yourkit.com/.net/profiler/index.jsp).

 ###License

 The project is licensed under the GNU Affero GPLv3.
 For more information see COPYING and visit [http://www.gnu.org/licenses/agpl.html](http://www.gnu.org/licenses/agpl.html).